 - Be helpful to your fellow community members.

-- Be an active member of the community by participating at least once a month.
+- Be an active member of the community by participating in a public channel at least once a month.

 - Respect the safe space aspect of this community.